wockradd/WebBrowser/README.md

 - [x] check if messing with menus while getting requests breaks everything
 - [x] better set state alg
 - [x] look at changing requeter thing back to what it was like on the 20th
-- [ ] resizing window not allowed currently, fix that
 - [x] history views a buggy mess
 - [x] favorite button always disabled now?
 - [x] display title of web page on main window
 - [x] stop requests going through with empty urls
-- [ ] check public/private status of favoriteitem vars
+- [x] check public/private status of favoriteitem vars
-- [ ] check public/private status of historyitem vars
+- [x] check public/private status of historyitem vars
 - [x] status bar when in favorite view to let the user know the changes have been saved
 - [x] need to disable forward, back buttons after history is deleted
+- [x] resizing window not allowed currently, fix that
-- [ ] big clean up
+- [ ] big clean up, add comments, good spacing, etc

 ### Submission
 - [ ] screencast